raspberrypilearning/noobs-install/en/step_1.md

 + Now open another Explorer/Finder window and navigate to the SD card.
 It's best to position the two windows side by side.

-+ Select all the files from the *NOOBS* folder and drag them onto the SD card
++ Select all the files from the *NOOBS* folder and drag them onto the SD card.

   ![copy 2](images/copy2.png)

-+ Eject the SD card
++ Eject the SD card.

 ### Booting from NOOBS

-+ Once the files have been copied over, insert the micro SD Card into your Raspberry Pi and then plug it into a power source.
++ Once the files have been copied over, insert the micro SD Card into your Raspberry Pi, and plug the Pi into a power source.

-+ You will be provided with a single option, once the installer has loaded.
++ You will be offered a choice when the installer has loaded.
 You should check the box for **Raspbian**, and then click **Install**.

 ![install](images/install.png)